 This applies across the board in the broadest “spatial planning” sense that integrates housing and land use at all levels with commercial, industrial, cultural, scientific and educational activity, transportation, and all governance and infrastructure: water, sewerage, energy, communications, basic health and education.
 Infrastructure being the first level of enablement is the essential starting point.

-India’s leaders acknowledge repeatedly that infrastructure is India’s great need.
-Yet, they take no steps [Addendum: see below for the exception: NTP-2011 in October, 2011] to marshal forces to draw up a credible strategy and execution plan.
-This is what needs doing.
+Previously, India’s leaders acknowledged repeatedly that infrastructure is India’s great need.
+Yet, they took no steps [Addendum: see below for the exception: NTP-2011 in October, 2011] to marshal forces to draw up a credible strategy and execution plan.
+This is what needed doing.
 Only good intentions and/or money won’t do, because delivery systems and processes have to be developed, i.e., planned, then built from scratch.